-- Adjust the temperature of the top and bottom heating elements of the oven to 230°C/ 445°F.
+- Adjust the temperature of the oven’s top and bottom heating elements to 230°C/ 445°F.

 - Grill at the center rack.
-The duration varies as it depends on the distance of the bak kwa from the heating elements.
-In my case, it takes about six minutes to start sizzles.
+The duration varies depending on the distance of the bak kwa from the heating elements.
+In my case, it takes about six minutes to start sizzling.

-- Once it starts to sizzle, open the oven’s door and turn over the bak kwa.
+- Once it sizzles, open the oven door and turn over the bak kwa.
 Do this every two to three minutes to ensure even grilling.

 - Once the edges start to char, remove it immediately from the oven.

 - Please note that not all the bak kwa will change color simultaneously, as it depends on the heating element’s position and the placement of each piece.